zack-bitcoin/amoveo-docs/blog_posts/futarchys_back.md

 The fact that people can sell their private keys makes it seem like it would be impossible to enforce a reversible swap.
 In order to be reversible, there needs to be a period of time where you cannot sell your stake in the swap that you had made.
 Because if you did sell
 That hackers would find a way to sell their coins, even when it is in a supposedly untradeable state.

-Paul Sztorc fully empraced the fungible subcurrency model, you can see Paul Sztorc's recommended design here https://bitcoinhivemind.com/papers/3_PM_Applications.pdf
+Paul Sztorc fully embraced the fungible subcurrency model, you can see Paul Sztorc's recommended design here https://bitcoinhivemind.com/papers/3_PM_Applications.pdf
 A 2x2 prediction market, with 4 fungible assets.
 I will call them "combinatorial markets".

 This same design mistake was carried over into Augur and Amoveo.